Disrespecting the FA Cup? Liverpool's fearless U23s produced a victory that will be remembered for years | Goal.com

 Ro-Shaun Williams, the former Manchester United defender, was the man who headed the ball past Max O’Leary in front of a jubilant Kop.
 Heartache for him, delight for the rest.
 Harvey Elliott, the Liverpool player nearest to Williams, celebrated as though he’d scored it.
 Nobody cared.
 This was a goal for everyone in red.

 It was a goal Liverpool merited, too.
-What a performance these youngsters delivered.
 From Caoimhin Kelleher in goal to the tireless Liam Millar in attack, they were heroes.
-Jones was brilliant, Pedro Chirivella too.
+Jones was brilliant, Chirivella too.
 Ki-Jana Hoever and Sepp van den Berg turned in performances that their compatriot, Virgil van Dijk, would have been proud of.
 Williams and Lewis were outstanding at full-back, while Cain, Elliott and Leighton Clarkson played with a potent mix of youthful abandon and tactical discipline.

 Disrespecting the FA Cup?
 This was the kind of night which could revive it.